openshift/openshift-origin-design/conventions/documentation/toolbars.md

 ### Capitalization

 The toolbar uses sentence case capitalization everywhere.
-See [Capitalization in OpenShift console](https://docs.google.com/document/d/12FNae0TiJDGpNMX2oATCIrISyT8f3VG5t-bGf-6H85o/edit?usp=sharing) for exceptions and more information.
+See our [Capitalization](http://openshift.github.io/openshift-origin-design/conventions/documentation/capitalization.html) convention for exceptions and more information.

 ### Item count